wp-plugins/password-vault/readme.txt

 This is done as a security precaution.
 Every time the plugin is activated it turns auditing back on if it is disabled.

-= When I put a back slash in one of the fields (for a Windows domain account for example) it is shown twice for some reason. =

-Yes we know.
-It's an annoyance of how wordpress escapes the characters when it's putting the values into the database command.
-We are working on fixing this, but at the moment your best bet is to setup one of the user defined variables as a "Windows Domain" field and use that.
-Or simply live with the double backslash for now until we can get it fixed.
-Once we've gotten it we'll make sure to do through the upgrade script and clean up any problem values in the database.

 == Screenshots ==

 1. Adding a new account.